aethant/vanilla-css/README.md

 * Netflix
 * Stack Overflow

-In fact, Vanilla JS is already used on more websites than LESS, SASS, Stylus, and BEM - _combined_.
+In fact, Vanilla CSS is already used on more websites than LESS, SASS, Stylus, and BEM - _combined_.

 ### Download
 Ready to try Vanilla CSS?
 Follow these simple steps